Kraisie/SeriesTracker/README.md

 * Label that shows that series that get found by TVDB will lose their edit when updating (in Edit Series)
 * Show series in the tables by different color based on rating
     * if there are no ratings the rating is 0.0
+* How To for Help Window
+* Change MenuBar Color to something dark greyish

 ### Think-Abouts
+* Contrast Color for background better than just black and white
 * Server for Webapp (change whole programm to a Spring Webapp) and run it on server for access from everywhere on series
 * BackUp of `.json` to Server, not just external drive (for me)